Synchrony Financial

 Rationale

-Synchrony has a perfect score on the HRC’s 2022 Corporate Equality Index.
-This score indicates the company covers the cost of “medically necessary transition-related care” for its employees and their children (1)(2).
-Synchrony’s has pledged $5 million to the Black Lives Matter movement and related causes, including the National Urban League (3)(4).
+Synchrony‘s HRC 2023 CEI rating indicates the company covers transgender related costs for its employees and their children, including paid short-term leave, puberty blockers, cross-sex hormones, chest surgeries, genital surgeries, medical visits and lab monitoring, travel and lodging.
+Additionally, the company has pledged philanthropic support of at least one organization or event that promotes sex and gender ideology (1)(2).
+By allowing a political stakeholder group to dictate operations, the company increases health care costs and risks dividing employees, alienating customers and harming shareholders.
+The company has pledged $5 million to the Black Lives Matter movement and related causes, including the National Urban League (3)(4).
 Synchrony Financial ties components of employee cash incentive compensation to ESG factors such as “increasing diverse representation year-over-year” (5).
-Synchrony Financial expanded its “Gender Affirming coverage to include the most common and safe surgeries available” as part of its employee benefits (6).
+The company expanded its “Gender Affirming coverage to include the most common and safe surgeries available” as part of its employee benefits (6).

 Criteria